ejtomlins/rpi-rgb-led-matrix-1/README.md

 Code is (c) Henner Zeller <h.zeller@acm.org>, and I grant you the permission to do whatever you want with it :)

+Update 21/7/14 ejtomlins - Merged Henner's code with Boomerific's changes to make it a 16x32 matrix which will run as a daemon.
+No code is mine.

 Overview
 --------
 The 32x32 RGB LED matrix panels can be scored at AdaFruit or eBay.
 If you are